zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

 the Nordic nRF52 Development Kit (``BOARD=nrf52_pca10040``).

-If you would like to use a more constrained platform, such as the nRF51 DK, you should use the :file:`prj.conf.tiny` configuration file rather than the default :file:`prj.conf`.
+If you would like to use a more constrained platform, such as the nRF51 DK, you should use the :file:`prj_tiny.conf` configuration file rather than the default :file:`prj.conf`.

 Step 1: Build MCUboot